dogeduaa/uwu-programming-language/README.md

 # What is this?

-A small programming language I'm making.
+A small programming language I made for fun.

-I started working on it in April 17, 2021.

-Note: it's not done yet, I'm still fixing the bugs and adding more features.

-I don't recommed that you try this programming language until I am done with it, it may not behave as intended when working with some incomplete features such as multiline functions or loops etc.
+Note: it's not that usable, it was only made for fun

 # Prerequisites